-o me
+o me 2

-ew words about monitoring
+ew words about monitoring 8

 - 2 sentences about naive rr?
+19

 nd5 crypto broken, distribution not?
+21

-bergang
+rawlers as predecessors 25

-vhat is an AS
+bergang 25

-imeline with peers per bucket
+what is an AS 25

-se better data?
+ormulieren 39

 1 Introduction

 The Internet has become an irreplaceable part of our day-to-day lives.
 We are always connected via numerous "smart" and Internet of Things (IoT) devices.
 We use the Internet to communicate, shop, handle financial transactions, and much more.
 Many personal and professional workflows are so dependent on the Internet, that they won't work when being offline, and with the pandemic, we are living through, this dependency grew even stronger.